 The Gate d’Amboise, located just below the Palace of the Grand Master, boasts a triple defensive belt with chemins de ronde, two round towers and a covered entrance.
 The Saint George bastion used cannons to control access through the gate.

-Cats are everywhere in Greece, but seem to have a particular fondness for the ruins.
+Feral cats are everywhere in Greece, but they seem to have a particular fondness for the ruins.
 They were surprisingly friendly… you know, for cats.

 Colorful shoes on display at a souvenir shop.